Top 20 Islamic Story for Kids in English [2026 Collection]🕌

 Story 6: The Forgiving Brother

 Two brothers, Hasan and Omar, worked together in their father’s shop.
-One day, Omar accidentally broke a jar of honey, which was expensive.
+One day, Omar accidentally broke an expensive jar of honey.
 Afraid of punishment, he blamed a customer instead.

 Later, the truth came out.
 Their father scolded Omar, but Hasan remained quiet.
 When Omar apologized, Hasan said, “I forgive you.
 Everyone makes mistakes.
 The Prophet taught us to forgive so that Allah may forgive us.”